pcookj1/chatroom/README.md

 Allows client to exit by typing "/exit" or retrieve user list by submitting "/usrlist".

-Consists of a UserThread class which handles an individual connection, as well as a Server class, which listens to incoming requests and creates new UserThreads accordingly.
+Consists of a UserThread class which handles an individual connection, as well as a Server class, which listens to incoming requests and creates new threads upon an accepted connection.
 Sends fixed sized messages defined by BUF_SIZE, which is 255 in this application.
 Requires a newline at the end of every message, which is handled by the client.